February 11, 2020

-Getting the knowledge to the image, or the image to the knowledge.
+Getting the knowledge to the image or the image to the knowledge.
 Doing the actual scans is no longer a problem.
-These days the CT scanners are able to produce high quality images in a very short amount of time.
+These days the CT scanners are able to produce high-quality images in a very short amount of time.
 The challenge is interpretation.
-Those many images need to be analysed by an expert.
-Such professionals (ideally a neuroradiologist) are not always on call and a patient’s scan will often have to be interpreted by colleagues with less professional experience.
+Those many images need to be analyzed by an expert.
+Such professionals (ideally a neuroradiologist) are not always on call, and a patient’s scan will often have to be interpreted by colleagues with less professional experience.

 Why is improving image sharing so vital?